EfrenSanchez/green-hat-lib/README.md

 - Clone
 - `npm i`
 - `npm run build` to get the build
-- `npm run test` to test
-- `npm run serve` to run a development environment
+- `npm run start` to run a development environment